Volunteer with Bear-Paw!

 Other ways you can volunteer your time:

-Ambassador: Do you love to take photos?
-Bear-Paw can use your pictures to promote our beautiful region and the importance of land conservation.
-Photos are shared on our website and social media, with all credit to the photographer.
+Ambassador: Do you love to take photos or videos?
+Bear-Paw is always looking for media to promote our beautiful region and the importance of land conservation.
+Photos may be shared on our website and social media, with all credit to the photographer.

-Citizen science: Keep track of the plants and animals you see on Bear-Paw properties using iNaturalist or eBird.
+Citizen science: Keep track of the plants and animals you see on Bear-Paw preserves using iNaturalist or eBird.

 Thank you for your support in protecting our region's water, wildlife, habitat, forests, and farmland.
 Our success is because of volunteers like you!